 Is there any other area of public life where human life depends on whether the person targeted is “wanted?”
 If one man murders another, his execution does not depend on whether the jury “wants” to execute him.
 Standards for execution are enshrined in law, and a jury in conscience is required to apply those standards.
 As the law stands now, the murderer has a greater right to life than the innocent pre-born baby who has not even been baptized.

 Moreover, a baby’s status of being “wanted” is not nearly as clear in reality as it is in popular image.
 The human mind and body work in concert.
 During pregnancy, as the uterus enfolds the placenta, the mother’s mind naturally holds and wants to nurture the tiny infant.
 Every woman to some degree wants, accepts, and struggles to protect her baby.
 Every woman grieves the loss of her baby whether she said she never wanted it or not.
-But now the difficulty for the post abortion mother is that her grief is mixed with guilt and likely to become pathological grief which leads to depression and so on.
+But now the difficulty for the post abortion mother is that her grief is mixed with guilt and likely to become pathological grief which leads to depression.

 Joy is the mark of deep Catholic faith.
 Mental anguish is the mark of Satan.
 However much a woman may say, “I’m glad that’s out,” she is beset with interior conflict and struggle, sometimes suppressed and other times out in the open.
 She was made God‘s image but she has not lived as God‘s image.
 As Rabbi Yeshua‘s image she wants the child but in her own heart she does not want the child.
 She has not been herself, but rather she is a torn woman.
 Only the Sacrament of Penance can heal her wound.